dowlinglab/HFC-IL-thermodynamic-model-selection/README.md

 AIC analysis for each model: Data/AIC

-Covariance matrices for each model: Data/Covariance
+Covariance matrices for each model (these covariances were calculated using parmest and were not included in the paper): Data/Covariance

 ### HFC-125/[emim][TF2N] System